fzuo/homepage/docs/index.md

 ## News and Ads

+- Cody Tompkins is selected as the representative of UCO to present our research work for the <a href="https://www.okepscor.org/official-nomination-form-2024-research-day-capitol">2024 Research Day at the Oklahoma Capitol</a>.

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

-- Cody Tompkins is selected as the representative of UCO to present his research work for the <a href="https://www.okepscor.org/official-nomination-form-2024-research-day-capitol">2024 Research Day at the Oklahoma Capitol</a>.

 - I was invited to deliver a research talk at <a href="https://usm.maine.edu/department-computer-science/">University of Southern Maine</a>, Oct.
 2023.